viblo/pymunk/docs/html/_sources/installation.txt

 Install pymunk
 ----------------
-To install pymunk, either download one of the prebuild binaries if available (Windows) or use the standard setup.py way::
+To install pymunk, either download one of the prebuilt binaries if available (Windows) or use the standard setup.py way::

     > python setup.py install

-If you are on Mac OS X or Linux you will probably need to run as a priveleged user; for example using sudo::
+If you are on Mac OS X or Linux you will probably need to run as a privileged user; for example using sudo::

     > sudo python setup.py install